JacobPolloreno/OfficeAnswers/README.md

 <img src='./assets/sys_arch.png'  alt="WorkBuddy System Architecture"/>
 </p>

-Workbuddy helps you get to the real work by create a search engine for company information.
-It leverages neural information retrieval to build embeddings, the cache and serve them through a REST API.
+Workbuddy helps you get to the real work by creating a search engine for company information.
+It leverages neural information retrieval to search for an answer in an embedding space.

-### How it works?
+### How does Workbuddy work?

 **Algorithm**: